alhajee/ckan/doc/index.rst

 .. note::

-   These docs are maintained by the CKAN development team.
-CKAN and its documentation are free and open source, and contributions are welcome.
+   These docs are maintained by the FMLD development team.
+FMLD and its documentation are free and open source, and contributions are welcome.
    To contribute to these docs, see :doc:`/contributing/documentation`.